opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    $ mkdir -p ${DOVETAIL_HOME}/pre_config
    $ mkdir -p ${DOVETAIL_HOME}/images

+The environment preparation should be applied on the Test Host environment.
+Therefore, the containers, that are going to be used as part of this configuration, fetch the information, the files and the rest input from Test Host environment directly.

 Setting up Primary Configuration File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this point, you will need to consult your SUT (Openstack) administrator to correctly set the configurations in a file named ``env_config.sh``.
+At this point, you will need to consult your SUT (OpenStack) administrator to correctly set the configurations in a file named ``env_config.sh``.
 The Openstack settings need to be configured such that the Dovetail client has all the necessary credentials and privileges to execute all test operations.
-If the SUT uses terms somewhat differently from the standard Openstack naming, you will need to adjust this file accordingly.
+If the SUT uses terms somewhat differently from the standard OpenStack naming, you will need to adjust this file accordingly.

 Create and edit the file ``${DOVETAIL_HOME}/pre_config/env_config.sh`` so that